ianterrell/flux-signin-example/README.md

 Before running tests with `haveValidSnapshot()`, there needs to be reference images to compare against.
 Replace all instances of `haveValidSnapshot()` with `recordSnapshot()` and run once.
 This will create images from the views and put them in the directory specified in the `FB_REFERENCE_IMAGE_DIR` variable.
 Replace `recordSnapshot()` with `haveValidSnapshot()` and testing can begin.

 The tests will continue to pass when the view matches the reference image.
 However, when they do not match - the test case fails.
 The console log will contain a terminal command to launch Kaleidoscope (a file comparison tool) to view the reference next to the failed view.
 If Kaleidoscope is not installed, the name of the failed view with a path to its location can be found in the command.

+### Issues
+If the target device is changed, reference images need to be deleted and re-recorded.
+The tests will fail when the device is changed and old reference images are being used.